vickie-ks/CipherVoyage/README.md

 # CipherVoyage

 Welcome to **CipherVoyage**, a unique blogging website created by [Me](https://github.com/vickie-ks).
 This platform is dedicated to sharing insights, secrets, and discoveries from the hidden world of cybersecurity.
-Join us as we embark on a mystic voyage into digital shadows, uncovering powerful revelations and cutting-edge discoveries.
+Join me as we embark on a mystic voyage into digital shadows, uncovering powerful revelations and cutting-edge discoveries.

 ## About